jacklatrobe/AzureMated/docs/architecture.md

-# FabricFriend Architecture
+# AzureMated Architecture

-FabricFriend is built with a modular, extensible architecture designed to support a wide range of Azure management operations.
+AzureMated is built with a modular, extensible architecture designed to support a wide range of Azure management operations.

 ## High-Level Architecture